 Most of migrants resident or/and work without determination of their status.
 In connection therewith, official figures on labour migrants, provided by official authorities, are without consideration.
 At the present time, approximately from 300 thousands to 1,5 million labour migrants with unregulated status work in Kazakhstan; that fact makes them exposed to compulsory labour.

-In February 2016, the head of labour inspection, Sarbasov Akmadi, announced that number of labour migrants without regulated status is constantly growing.
+In February 2016, the head of the labour inspection, Sarbasov Akmadi, announced that the number of labour migrants without regulated status is constantly growing.

 Difficulties with personal identification